palisades-lakes/faster-multimethods/docs/benchmarks.md

 alt="faster-multimethods vs Clojure 1.8.0 runtimes"
 style="width: 30cm">

-Overhead, taking a hand optimized Java if-then-else `instanceof` algorithm as the baseline, as a fraction of the overhead of Clojure 1.8.0 `defmulti`:
+Overhead, taking the hand optimized Java if-then-else `instanceof` algorithm as the baseline, as a fraction of the overhead of Clojure 1.8.0 `defmulti`: